 20 minutes later, the same Otto Rosengren struck in a new corner that, via a rebound, reached Colin Rösler, who headed in 2–0.

 We already knew that what we did (against Copenhagen) was not good enough.
 For us, for the fans, for everyone who is part of MFF.
-We all knew what we should do now, stick together and keep going, continued Gudjohnsen.
+We all knew what we had to do now, stick together and keep going, continued Gudjohnsen.

-When Rosengren then, ten minutes into the second half, curled in yet another corner in Halmstad's penalty area, the former HBK player Sead Haksabanovic stayed up front and established the final result to 4–0.
+When Rosengren then, ten minutes into the second half, curled in another corner in Halmstad's penalty area, the former HBK player Sead Haksabanovic stayed up front and established the final result at 4–0.